rmolinari/data_structures/README.md

 These implementations are not particularly clever.
 They are based on the expository descriptions and pseudo-code I found as I read about each structure and so are not as fast as possible.

-The code is available at a gem: https://rubygems.org/gems/data_structures_rmolinari.
+The code is available as a gem: https://rubygems.org/gems/data_structures_rmolinari.

 ## Usage